EL-BID/pavimentados/README.md

 from pavimentados.processing.workflows import Workflow_Processor
 ```

-In this example, we have the image processor object MultiImage_Processor, which is in charge of taking the images and analyzing them individually using the models.
-In addition, we have the Workflow_Processor object that
-is in charge of the image processing workflow.
+In this example, there is the image processor object MultiImage_Processor which is in charge of taking the images and analyzing them individually using the models.
+In addition, there is the Workflow_Processor object that is in charge of the image processing workflow.

 Internally, the Workflow_Processor has objects that can interpret different image sources or GPS information.

-Among the allowed image sources we have:
+Among the allowed image sources are:

- - image_routes: A list of image routes
+ - image_routes: A list of image routes.
- - image_folder: A folder with all images
+ - image_folder: A folder with all images.
- - images: Images already loaded in numpy format
+ - images: Images already loaded in numpy format.
- - video: The path to a video file
+ - video: The path to a video file.

-Among the allowed GPS data sources we have:
+Among the allowed GPS data sources are:

  - image_routes: A list of the routes of the images that have the gps data embedded in them.
  - image_folder: A folder with all the images that have the gps data embedded in them.
- - loc: A file in GPRRA format
+ - loc: A file in GPRRA format.
  - csv: A gps file with the gps information in columns and rows.

 Once these elements are imported, the processor is instantiated as follows: